 This is where segmentation, targeting, and positioning come into play.
 We developed this guide to help you understand how and why you should invest time into better understanding your audience and targeting your marketing.
 Let’s dive in.

-Segmentation, targeting, and positioning (often referred to as segmentation-targeting-positioning or STP) is a consumer-centric approach to marketing communications.
+Segmentation, targeting, and positioning (often referred to as segmentation-targeting-positioning or STP marketing) is a consumer-centric approach to marketing communications.
 The STP model helps deliver more relevant, personalized messages to target audiences.

-The model can also reveal niche markets, uncover new customer or market opportunities, and, ultimately, make your marketing efforts more efficient and cost-effective.
+The model can also reveal niche markets, uncover new customer or market opportunities, ultimately making your marketing efforts more efficient and cost-effective.

 STP allows you to take a large, anonymous audience and define how your different products (or different components of the same product) relate to specific consumer segments within that larger audience — thus understanding how to position your product(s) and messaging to grab the attention of each segment.